Skip to main content

 How are dental unit waterlines maintained?

-Our Safety Commitment — At a Glance
+Our Safety Commitment, At a Glance

-Dental Infection Prevention & Control (DIPC) certification — active since January 1, 2019
+DIPC certification, active since January 1, 2019

 EPA-registered hospital-grade disinfectants on all surfaces between every patient

-Full barrier replacement — chair, lights, tray, controls — between every patient
+Full barrier replacement, chair, lights, tray, controls, between every patient

-Annual OSHA bloodborne pathogen training — all staff, records on file
+Annual OSHA bloodborne pathogen training, all staff, records on file

 Dental unit waterlines flushed daily and between patients per CDC guidance

-Schedule with Confidence at Best Dental
+Book with Confidence at Best Dental

 Close Menu